Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention

 \begin{rem} Theorem \ref{th:passive} is an extension of the classical result of the interconnection between two passive systems \cite[Chapter 6]{b:Khalil2002}.
 Such extension covers non autonomous dynamical systems and discontinuities in both the dynamical system and the memoryless function.
 Theorem \ref{th:feedback} is recovered then when both systems, $H_1$ and $H_2$, fulfil the necessary smoothness conditions (locally Lipschitz around the origin) requested in the classical result. \end{rem}

-\begin{rem} Theorem \ref{th:passive} provides the domain in which the trajectories of the closed-loop system will converge to (in contrast to the stability of the origin result obtained for a passive system), which includes the origin. \end{rem}
+\begin{rem} Theorem \ref{th:passive} provides the domain in which the trajectories of the closed-loop system will converge to, in contrast to the stabilization of the origin obtained from the classical feedback interconnection of two passive systems \cite[Chapter 6]{b:Khalil2002}. \end{rem}